multiword/multiword.github.io/mwe2022/index.md

 -----

 ### <a name="submission"> Submission modalities </a>
-The workshop will invite two types of submissions:
+The workshop invites two types of submissions:
 - **Archival submissions** present substantially original research.
 Submissions will follow the [LREC stylesheet](https://lrec2022.lrec-conf.org/en/submission2022/authors-kit/).
 They can be **long papers** (8 content pages + references) or **short papers** (4 content pages + references).
-One **extra page** will likely be granted for the final versions.
 The decisions as to **oral or poster presentations** will be taken by the PC chairs, with no distinction in the proceedings.
 Submission will be **double-blind**.
 - **Non-archival submissions** of abstracts will also be considered for presentation, but not included in the proceedings.
-Abstracts will go through a light reviewing process.
+Abstracts are not anonymous and will go through a light reviewing process.
+They can be abstracts describing preliminary results, work in progress, or ongoing projects or abstracts of papers recently submitted or published at other venues (conferences, journals, book chapters).

 -----